 - PTFs.
 View and manage PTFs.
 You can also use your system groups to do a PTF “compare and update”, similar to what you have in Management Central.

 - Performance Data Investigator – Search.
 A powerful search facility in PDI makes it easier to find the performance metrics you may be looking for.

 On both 7.1 and 7.2, there was a minor update to System Values.
 Previously there were a couple system values not on the GUI.
 That is now corrected and all system values can be managed from Navigator.
 Specifically, Password Validation program (QPWDLVLPGM) and Processor Multitasking (QPRCMLTTSK) system values are now also available via Navigator.

-Once you have the latest PTFs installed, you will also see “Monitors” in the left-frame navigation.
-Don’t be misled – monitors are only on 7.2 and you will get an error if you try to use them on 7.1.
-There are some technical reasons that the main monitors task can’t be hidden, so just be aware that monitors only work on 7.2.
+Once you have the latest PTFs installed on 7.1, you will also see “Monitors” in the left-frame navigation.
+Don’t be misled – monitors are only on 7.2 and later; you will get an error if you try to use them on 7.1.
+There are some technical reasons that the main monitors task can’t be hidden, so just be aware that monitors only work on 7.2 and later releases.

 A reminder: although these functions were announced with 7.1 TR9 and 7.2 TR1, they are not part of the Technology Refresh itself – they are simply additional functions available via PTFs.
 IBM uses the announcement to get the word out on other enhancements that have been made.
 I wrote more about this concept in the Free Format RPG and TR7 blog.

 This is my last blog for 2014.
 I’m going to take some time off over the holiday season to rest, relax and recharge.
 See you next year!

 This blog post was edited to fix broken links and remove obsolete information on April 12, 2020.

 This blog post was originally published on IBMSystemsMag.com and is reproduced here by permission of IBM Systems Media.